DCC-EX/dcc-ex.github.io/docs/advanced-setup/wifi-config.rst

    :alt: Station Mode
    :scale: 50%

-   Figure 2: Station Mode - Things connect to the router and find the WiFi board by its IP address
+   Station Mode - Things connect to the router and find the WiFi board by its IP address

 Images are courtesy of `NodeMCU <https://nodemcu.readthedocs.io/en/latest/modules/wifi/>`_.
 You can find a great tutorial on WiFi there also.